Exeter House School

 Exeter House School is a mixed special school in Salisbury, Wiltshire, England.

 The school educates children with severe and profound and multiple learning difficulties.
 These difficulties may be caused by autism spectrum disorders and other communication and language problems.
+It is run by the Brunel Academies Trust, alongside other schools in Swindon and Salisbury.

 The school is called Exeter House because it was originally based in Exeter House in Exeter Street in Salisbury.
-It is now situated off Somerset Road in Salisbury.
+It is now off Somerset Road in Salisbury.